 Templates are a staple in email-building tools.
 However, often you need to borrow pieces of content or layout from multiple templates to build that perfect newsletter.
 That’s why, in JungleMail 7.0, you can select and save individual content sections to be at hand when you need them.

 The long-awaited background image support is finally here.
-Please note that background images are only supported by some email clients (e.g., Outlook is not one of them), so make sure you have set appropriate fallback colours for your content just in case the background image is not displayed.
+Please note that background images are only supported by some email clients (e.g., Outlook is not one of them), so make sure you have set appropriate fallback colors for your content just in case the background image is not displayed.

 In the updated Image Gallery you can now create folders for images and easily move images from one folder to another.
 Not only that, but you can filter images by folders, too.
 Handy if you need to use the same images frequently or for recurrent company events such as birthdays.